Run WinSCP as a Windows Service with AlwaysUp

 How to Run a WinSCP Script as a Windows Service with AlwaysUp

-Reliably schedule your WinSCP Script to run in the background whenever your server is on - even if no one ever logs on.
-Ensure that your FTP solution is available 24x7!
+Reliably schedule your WinSCP Script to run whenever your server is up — even if no one ever logs on.
+Ensure that your FTP solution works 24x7 in the background

-WinSCP is a free SFTP/SCP/FTP client available since 2000.
+WinSCP is a free SFTP/SCP/FTP client.
 In addition to sporting a GUI for conventional file transfer usage, WinSCP also features very powerful scripting capabilities to facilitate unattended automation.

 To set up WinSCP as a Windows Service with AlwaysUp: